 So, these euthanized animals are cremated.
 But this releases carbon and requires the burning of fossil fuels.

-As it is, the U.S. euthanizes approximately 7.6 million companion animals enter animal shelters nationwide every year.
-This isn’t a realistic, sustainable or compassionate solution.
+As it is, the U.S. euthanizes approximately 7.6 million shelter animals every year.
+This isn’t a sustainable or compassionate solution.
+Let’s end this policy.

 Moreover, simply “getting rid of your pets” (also suggested) or “Stop adopting animals” (yep, heard this a lot too) are not viable options either.
 Where are these animals supposed to go?
 Exactly.
 Kill shelters.
 This just perpetuates the original problem.